skillrepos/ccode/README.md

 <br><br>

+## 5. Since you're not using the Codespace, you will need a version of `node` installed and available on your system to allow Claude to complete a few steps.

+This is not required for successful completion of the workshop though.

-## 5. Go to the cloned repo, start Claude and authenticate as appropriate.
+## 6. Go to the cloned repo, start Claude and authenticate as appropriate.

 If in the terminal integration, change into your cloned directory and you can likely follow the directions in  [STARTUP.md](./STARTUP.md) to complete this task.
 Otherwise, consult the online documentation.